FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 ```

-Description of the used fields and placeholders:
+Description of some of the used fields and placeholders:

 -   **SCHEMAS-DIR** - Path to the directory that contains YANG schemas
     used for simulation of all NETCONF devices.
--   **DEVICE-NETCONF** - Number of NETCONF devices that should be
+-   **DEVICE-COUNT** - Number of NETCONF devices that should be
     simulated at once.
--   **ENABLED-DEBUGGING** - It should be set to 'true', if you want to
+-   **ENABLE-DEBUGGING** - It should be set to 'true', if you want to
     see detailed debugging messages from simulation of NETCONF device
     (for example, received and sent RPC messages); otherwise it should
     be set to 'false' (INFO logging level is used).